Prohibited degree of kinship

-In law, a prohibited degree of kinship refers to a degree of consanguinity (blood relatedness) and sometimes affinity (relation by marriage or sexual relationship) between persons that results in certain actions between them being illegal.
-Two major examples of prohibited degrees are found in incest and nepotism.
-Incest refers to sexual relations and marriage between closely related individuals; nepotism is the preference of blood-relations in the distribution of a rank or office.
+In law, a prohibited degree of kinship refers to a degree of consanguinity (blood relatedness), or sometimes affinity (relation by marriage or sexual relationship) between persons that makes sex or marriage between them illegal.

-An incest taboo against sexual relations between parent and child or two full-blooded siblings is a cultural universal.
-Taboos against sexual relations between individuals of other close degrees of relationship vary, but stigmatization of unions with full siblings and with direct descendants are widespread.
+An incest taboo between parent and child or two full-blooded siblings is a cultural universal.
+Taboos against sexual relations between individuals of other close degrees of relationship vary.
+The probable biological basis for the generality of the marital incest taboo is that matings between close relatives lead to progeny that tend to experience inbreeding depression, due largely to the increased expression of recessive deleterious mutations.

 Marital prohibitions

 China (Mainland)

 Civil Code of the People’s Republic of China Article 1048 stipulated that persons who are lineal relatives by blood, or collateral relatives by blood up to the third degree of kinship are prohibited from being married.

 According to the official explanation, the calculation of degree of consanguinity in China is similar to Roman civil law with some difference.
 Aforementioned "collateral relatives by blood up to the third degree of kinship" include: